selfboot/html2notion/README.md

 ## Contribution

-If you find any errors or have any improvement suggestions, please do not hesitate to submit a pull request or issue.
-We are happy to accept your contributions and feedback!
+If you find any errors or have any suggestions for improvement, please do not hesitate to submit a pull request or raise an issue, I am more than happy to accept your contributions and feedback!

+If you encounter import failures, you can submit the html file and log file together in the issue for easier problem identification.

+> If there are any private information in the files, please remove it first.

 ## License

 This project uses the MIT license.
-Please refer to the LICENSE file for details.
+Please refer to the [LICENSE](./LICENSE) for details.